black-ops-original-links/black-ops-original-links/README.md

 - Fraud tools and digital goods requiring discreet transactions
 - Trusted vendor services enabled by comprehensive background checks

-For your safety, only use the official verified Black Ops original links: http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion
+For your safety, only use the official verified Black Ops original links: http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion

+Update:  09/18/2025 Link is now clickable and functioning